How to use Instagram marketing for your crowdfunding campaign

 4. unify your posts across social platforms

 Next, create a personal hashtag for your campaign and use it across posts.
-Combine popular hashtags and custom hashtags for your campaign (called branded hashtags).
-Branded hashtags make up the majority of hashtags on Instagram and for good reason- they link people right back to your company, improving brand awareness.
-Bonus!
+Combine popular hashtags and custom hashtags for your campaign.
+These are called branded hashtags.
+Branded hashtags are really popular on Instagram and for good reason – they link people right back to your company, improving brand awareness.

 Branded hashtags also allow you to use user-generated content (UGC).

 UGC is an amazing way to engage with your followers and is the backbone of Instagram marketing.
 It allows users to create content for you through the use of fun contests or calls to action (more on this later).
 Plus, when users create content for your brand, it creates a human element that people will trust.
 In fact, 86% of people say that user-generated content is a good indicator of a great brand.

 Instagram allows you to search by hashtags, so search the hashtags you want to use to find out how popular they are.
 But, most popular is not always best.

 When you use popular hashtags, you’re technically competing with all those other posts using this hashtag.
 If you use a less popular version of the hashtag, your competition decreases and you have a better chance of being seen while still using a popular choice.